WORKING PAPERS

 Abstract

-In this paper I examine the effects of a large-scale, state-provided, subsidized credit program on the financial distress of vulnerable households.
+In this paper we examine the effects of a large-scale, state-provided, subsidized credit program on the financial distress of vulnerable households.
 The Argentine government expanded Créditos Argenta to recipients of poverty alleviation, cash transfer allowances in 2017.
 One of the motivations of this credit program was to crowd-out a growing and high interest rate credit market that targeted cash transfer allowances recipients.
-I carry out this analysis using an original data panel constructed by geo-referencing data from the CENDEU credit bureau.
+We carry out this analysis using an original data panel constructed by geo-referencing data from the CENDEU credit bureau.
 The resulting data includes 4.2 million households, tracked monthly during four years, and mapped at the census tract scale.
-I then estimate the intention-to-treat effect on households’ financial distress by proposing a differences-in-differences identification strategy.
-My preliminary results suggest that the program allowed only temporary relief, followed by a worsening in their relative financial conditions.Keywords: households indebtedness, financial inclusion, conditional cash transfer programs
+We then estimate the intention-to-treat effect on households’ financial distress by proposing a differences-in-differences identification strategy.
+Our preliminary results suggest that the program allowed only temporary relief, followed by a worsening in their relative financial conditions.Keywords: households indebtedness, financial inclusion, conditional cash transfer programs

-• Transcending census boundaries: Using user-generated geographic information to predict gentrification and displacement, With Karen Chapple, Emmanuel Lopez and Maria Emilia Pérsico.
+Transcending census boundaries: Using user-generated geographic information to predict gentrification and displacement, With Karen Chapple, Emmanuel Lopez and Maria Emilia Pérsico.
 Github repository

 Abstract